Turbot Admin Best Practice

 7. Click Create.
 User passwords reset after the policy is applied will generate passwords with the desired length.

-Setting Turbot API Keys to expire
+Setting Guardrails API Keys to expire

 1. Use the "Aging Turbot Access Keys" report to get an idea of which keys this policy will deactivate.
 API keys in this report show all keys over 90 days of age, regardless of "Active" or "Inactive" status.